jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "How?"

 "Like we did back in the day.
-By the stars."
+Use our memory."

 I need two bright stars.
 Rigel.
 Sirius.
-I know those.
+I know those best.

+The ship is turning.
 I look through the sextant.

 Keep looking.
 I sight Rigel.
 Fire the thrusters.
 Small bursts.
 Careful.
 Get the crosshairs aligned.